 Skinney Creek is in a unique location just upstream from Tumwater Canyon and the confluence of Chiwaukum Creek and the mainstem Wenatchee.
 PTAGIS data indicates large numbers of steelhead are entering Chiwaukum Creek (see attached).
-Since fall-2013, 25 adult tagged steelhead have entered Chiwaukum Creek between fall 2013-April 2014 which indicates a run number of approximately $\underline{\times}$ -250-325 steelhead entering Chiwaukum Creek (# included in final proposal).
+Since fall 2013, 25 adult tagged steelhead have entered Chiwaukum Creek which indicates a run number of approximately $\underline{X}$ steelhead entering Chiwaukum Creek (# included in final proposal).
 Because of the proximity of Skinney Creek to the Chiwaukum-Wenatchee confluence, it is likely a key area for juvenile refuge and rearing and could be a unique spawning area.
 It is the only tributary to Chiwaukum Creek known to support anadromous fish (USFS 1999).

 This project will create 0.5 mile of steelhead spawning habitat.
 It will also improve migratory and rearing habitat for spring Chinook and steelhead.
-By improving the migratory corridor for adult steelhead, this will also provide improved access to existing steelhead spawning habitat in upper Skinnev Creek.
+By improving the migratory corridor for adult steelhead, this will also provide improved access to existing steelhead spawning habitat in upper Skinney Creek.